Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-related Performance Metrics

 \subsection{\uppercase{EER Metrics}}

-An alternative (and popular) way to define EE is the ratio between the achievable QoS performance and the corresponding energy/power consumption that is required, or the ratio between the energy/power consumption and the corresponding achievable QoS performance.
-We define this category of EE metrics as EER, and notice that they differ from one another in the type of QoS performance metric that is used.
+An alternative (and popular) way to define EE is the ratio between the achievable QoS performance and the corresponding EC/PC that is required, or the ratio between the EC/PC and the corresponding achievable QoS performance.
+We define this category of EE metrics as EER and notice that they differ from one another in the type of QoS performance metric that is used.

 Resource allocation based on optimized EER metrics has been a popular approach in wireless communication engineering, e.g., \cite{Bjornson.2014,Prasad.2017,Lopez.2019}.
 However, this may not always be the most effective way to balance performance and EC in all scenarios, unless the EER metrics already include some guarantee for QoS support and/or maximum EC.
 If not, minimizing EC while maintaining QoS requirements, e.g., \cite{Mozaffari.2016,Martinez.2022,You.2018,Lopez.2022,MEC3}, or maximizing performance given energy constraints, e.g., \cite{LongRuizhe.2021,Jamali.2021,Zhang.2022,basaklar2022tinyman,10.1145/1274858.1274870,8203801}, may be more important.